RossCampbellDev/wild-plants-site/README.md

 ✅ redirect to login on all other screens, if nobody is logged in (custom decorator)

+⭕ session time out

+✅ log out button

 ## search system
-⭕ tags
+✅ tags

-⭕ search by location??
+✅ search by location??

-⭕ filter(s) on review all screen
+✅ filter(s) on review all screen

 ⭕ ordering results on review all